 The dramatic results, though, are obvious, as the colours and shapes can be enjoyed by anyone, anytime: and one does not necessarily need knowledge to experience this on a level that will feed – and appease – the senses.

-And then, of course, there are the skies: these uplands are like an immense, ideal stage for yet another majestic daily drama – that provided by clouds (below, a stunning view of the Tre Cime plateau, surrounded on all sides by Dolomite peaks topped with a rare display of high lee-clouds on a late summer's day).
+And then, of course, there are the skies: these uplands are like an immense, ideal stage for yet another majestic daily drama – that provided by clouds (below, a stunning view of the Tre Cime plateau, surrounded on all sides by Dolomite peaks topped with a rare display of high lee-clouds on a late summer’s day).
+In fact, it is worth pointing out that September and early October are perhaps the best time of year for hiking in the Dolomites, as the weather tends to become drier and more reliable.

 Copyright © 2012 Italy-Tours-in-Nature